Skip to content

 • A £200 default is treated very differently from a £20,000 CCJ

-• Multiple small issues can be as problematic as one large one
+• Several small issues can be as much of a problem as one big one

 Your equity position

-• More equity means lower LTV and lower risk for the lender
+• More equity means a lower LTV (loan-to-value, the size of your mortgage against the property’s value) and less risk for the lender

-• Borrowers with 25%+ equity have significantly more options
+• Borrowers with 25% or more equity have noticeably more options

-• If your property has risen in value, your LTV may have improved naturally
+• If your property has risen in value, your LTV may have improved on its own

 Payment history on your current mortgage